Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 	pip install -r requirements.txt -t . --upgrade
 	```

-	my local dependencies are updated.
+	it update my local dependencies.

 1. Services as [Dependabot](https://dependabot.com/) or [Pyup](https://pyup.io/) check dependencies from *requirements.txt* and update numbers of outdated versions.

 <a id="setuppy"></a>
 ### setup.py

-In this and 2 next sections I wrote, how you can get [install\_requires behavior](#installrequires), use only *requirements.txt* file.
-You don't need additional add your dependencies to install\_requires.
+In this and 2 next sections I wrote, how you can get [install\_requires behavior](#installrequires), use solely *requirements.txt* file.
+You don't need add your dependencies to install\_requires.

 Add [this code](https://stackoverflow.com/a/16624700/5951529) to your *setup.py*: